 Our corporate headquarters are located in the San Francisco Bay Area, a region known for seismic activity and wildfires.
 A significant natural disaster, such as an earthquake, fire, or flood, occurring at our headquarters, at one of our other facilities, or where a vendor is located, could adversely affect our business, results of operations, and financial condition.
 Further, if a natural disaster or man-made problem were to affect our vendors, this could adversely affect the ability of our Customers to use our Platform.
-In addition, natural disasters and acts of terrorism could cause disruptions in our or our Customers' businesses, national economies, or the world economy as a whole.
+In addition, natural disasters and acts of terrorism or war (including the significant military action against Ukraine launched by Russia and any related political or economic responses and counter-responses or otherwise by various global actors or general effect on the global economy) could cause disruptions in our or our Customers' businesses, national economies, or the world economy as a whole, including actual and anticipated levels of inflation.
 Health concerns or political or governmental developments in countries where we or our Customers and vendors operate could result in economic, social, or labor instability and could have a material adverse effect on our business, results of operations, and financial condition.